renpy/renpy/sphinx/source/displayables.rst

     # an image.
     image logo right = Image("logo.png", xalign=1.0)

+There are three image file formats we recommend you use:

+* Webp
+* Png
+* Jpg

+Non-animated Gif and Bmp files are also supported, but should not be used in modern games.

 Loading an Image from from a file on disk and decoding it so it can be drawn to the screen takes a long amount of time.
 While measured in the tenths or hundreds of seconds, the duration of the loading process is